 How Much Does a Miniature Horse Cost?

 If you’ve got limited space or you’re not ready for a full-size horse, then a miniature horse breed could be just right for you.
-They’re easier to manage, cheaper to care for, and small children love them.
+Compared to full size horses, miniature horses are easier to manage, cheaper to care for, and small children love them.

-However, one may easily mistake their size and price.
+Miniature horses are about half the size of full size horses and require about half the space, making them ideal for smaller properties.
 That’s why we’re here to give you the real numbers, from how much a miniature horse costs on the market to the price of caring for one.

 The main registries for miniature horses are: